< back to Blog home

 1. Clientele.
 This goes hand-in-hand with point 1 above.
 Some folks are willing to pay more for things.
 That’s mostly because they’re comfortable with the fact that they’re not just paying for the commodity, they’re paying for the experience.
 If you have an experience-driven clientele, you can charge a little more.

 Figuring out price points that maximize sales while maximizing pour cost is a field of study all its own.
 It’s called menu engineering.
 It’s the art and science of turning your most profitable drinks into your most popular, and vice versa.
-It involves taking wine inventory frequently, and a liquor inventory sheet helps with that.
+It involves taking wine inventory frequently, and a liquor inventory sheet helps with that (see: how to make an inventory sheet).

 Doing so will uncover what wines sell at what price or what bar promotions or happy hour ideas work best for your wine list.
 Learn how to do it.
 Depend on it.
 Learning how to price a menu unlocks your profit potential.
 Many restaurants with great wine lists do the same.
 Just make sure you know what is happy hour and the best happy hour times.